eProsima/vulcanexus/docs/rst/tutorials/core/qos/initial_peers/initial_peers.rst

 .. literalinclude:: /resources/tutorials/core/qos/initial_peers/initial_peers_unicast_config_context1.xml
     :language: xml

-In this case, by defining a meta-traffic unicast locator, the Participant creates a unicast meta traffic receiving resource (communication status data and discovery protocol data) for each address-port pair specified (see `Disabling all Multicast Traffic <https://fast-dds.docs.eprosima.com/en/latest/fastdds/transport/disabling_multicast.html?highlight=meta%20traffic#disabling-all-multicast-traffic>`_).
+In this case, by defining a meta-traffic unicast locator, the Participant creates a unicast meta-traffic receiving resource (communication status and discovery protocol data) for each address-port pair specified (see `Disabling all Multicast Traffic <https://fast-dds.docs.eprosima.com/en/latest/fastdds/transport/disabling_multicast.html?highlight=meta%20traffic#disabling-all-multicast-traffic>`_).
 In that way, and by setting a custom port as initial peer, both ROS 2 context would communicate exclusively by each specified network address and ports (avoiding multicast and the usage of any default ports).

-Create a new XML file and complete it with the following example in the ``ros2_context_2`` container:
+Then, create a new XML file and complete it with the following example in the ``ros2_context_2`` container:

 .. literalinclude:: /resources/tutorials/core/qos/initial_peers/initial_peers_unicast_config_context2.xml
     :language: xml